 You must define the impact of the project on each of these principles by choosing 'neutral', 'negative effects' or 'positive effects'.
-In general projects are not expected to have negative effect on any of the principles.
+Projects cannot have a negative effect on any of the principles.
 If there are some specific measures planned to make a positive contribution, then 'positive impact' must be chosen, and an explanation provided.